Back to Blog

 How Much Do You Really Need?

-Financial experts generally recommend saving 3-6 months' worth of expenses in an emergency fund (NerdWallet; Fidelity).
-However, the right amount depends on your individual circumstances:
+Most experts recommend saving 3-6 months' worth of essential expenses (NerdWallet; Fidelity).
+But your personal situation dictates the right amount.

 • Good health insurance